Ian McDonald

 Featured Commercial Litigation cases:

 • Suppipat & Ors v.
-Narongdej & Ors [2023] EWHC 1988 (Comm): Acting for Nick Suppipat and his companies in their $US 2billion fraud claims against multiple defendants in the Commercial Court (one of The Lawyer’s ‘Top 20 Cases of 2022’).
+Narongdej & Ors [2023] EWHC 1988 (Comm): Representing Nick Suppipat and his companies in their fraud claims against multiple defendants in the Commercial Court (one of The Lawyer’s ‘Top 20 Cases of 2022’), in which judgment was handed down for damages in excess of US$850 million (instructed by Willkie Farr & Gallagher LLP).

 • Assisting with shareholder claims under section 90A and Schedule 10A of the Financial Services and Markets Act 2000.

-• Trial Counsel in a commercial dispute in respect of the interpretation of contractual terms agreed in a property marketing contract.
+• Trial Counsel in a commercial dispute in respect of the interpretation of contractual terms agreed in a property marketing contract (instructed by Clyde & Co).

 Ian is regularly instructed in international commercial and investment arbitrations, including under the UNCITRAL, ICC, and LCIA Rules and the ICSID Convention.
 His experience includes:

 • Güriş İnşaat v.
-Kingdom of Saudi Arabia (ICSID Case No. ARB/23/36): Acting for the investor in substantial investor-State arbitral proceedings under the ICSID Convention, alleging unlawful expropriation and denial of justice.
+Kingdom of Saudi Arabia (ICSID Case No. ARB/23/36): Representing a Turkish investor in a substantial investor-state claim under the ICSID Convention, alleging breaches of fair and equitable treatment (including denial of justice) and unlawful expropriation.

-• Advising in relation to the application of the European Convention on Human Rights to refusals by Member State Courts to enforce arbitral awards.
+• Advising in respect of the application of the European Convention on Human Rights (ECHR) – in particular, Article 1 of the First Protocol – to refusals by ECHR Member State Courts to enforce arbitral awards.

-• Acting in an international commercial arbitration, under the LCIA Rules, in connection with a share purchase agreement relating to a renewable energy project in eastern Europe.
+• Representing the claimant energy company in an international commercial arbitration, under the LCIA Rules, in connection with a share purchase agreement relating to a renewable energy project in eastern Europe (instructed by Mayer Brown).

 • Advising on questions of illegality arising in a UNCITRAL arbitration relating to a construction project in Africa.